-We will enter into a Tax Disaffiliation Agreement with Cablevision that governs Cablevision's and our respective rights, responsibilities and obligations with respect to taxes and tax benefits, the filing of tax returns, the control of audits and other tax matters.
-A form of the Tax Disaffiliation Agreement will be filed as an exhibit to an amendment to the registration statement of which this Information Statement forms a part, and the following description of the Tax Disaffiliation Agreement is qualified in its entirety by reference to the Tax Disaffiliation Agreement that will be filed prior to the Distribution.
+We have entered into a Tax Disaffiliation Agreement with Cablevision that governs Cablevision's and our respective rights, responsibilities and obligations with respect to taxes and tax benefits, the filing of tax returns, the control of audits and other tax matters.
+The Tax Disaffiliation Agreement has been filed as an exhibit to the registration statement of which this Information Statement forms a part, and the following description of the Tax Disaffiliation Agreement is qualified in its entirety by reference to the Tax Disaffiliation Agreement as so filed.
 References in this summary description of the Tax Disaffiliation Agreement to the terms "tax" or "taxes" mean taxes as well as any interest, penalties, additions to tax or additional amounts in respect of such taxes.